Michell203/mais-202/README.md

 # mais-202
 Project repository for MAIS 202.
-The project will be a music genre classifier.
+The project will be a music genre classifier using the GTZAN Dataset - Music Genre Classification dataset on Kaggle.